Mxs2019/maxbot/README.md

 | `--max-steps`   | The max number of steps to take                                    | 20                                                                          |
 | `--interactive` | Manually press continue to run each command.
 Helpful for debugging | False                                                                       |
 | `--headless`    | Runs in headless mode                                              | False                                                                       |

+#### Personal Information

+You can add any "personal information" into the personal.txt file.
+This will be injected into the prompt and should contain things like your name, phone number, email etc. If you add sensitive information like your credit card you should run in `--interactive` mode to be cafeful.
+Use at your own risk ☢️☢️☢️

 ## Improvements